 The securities are eligible for stripping into their principal and interest components in the Treasury's Separate Trading of Registered Interest and Principal of Securities (STRIPS) program, discussed below.

-The Treasury provides TIPS Inflation Index Ratios to allow you to easily calculate the change to principal resulting from changes in the Consumer Price Index.
-To learn more about determining how inflation adjustments affect your security, please see TIPS: Rates and Terms.
+The Treasury provides TIPS Inflation Index Ratios to ease calculations of the change to principal resulting from changes in the Consumer Price Index.
+More information: TIPS: Rates and Terms.

 Zero Coupon Treasury Securities

 Zero coupon Treasury securities are created from issued Treasury securities, mostly bonds, by stripping the coupons and selling each coupon payment and principal payment as a zero coupon bond.
 They are sold at a discount, and, thus, the interest paid is the difference between the face value of the coupon or principal and the discounted price.
 Zeros are not issued by the Treasury, but are created by the dealers for those customers who want to buy zeros.

 For instance, a 10-year bond can be stripped to yield 20 coupons—coupon strips—and 1 principal strip.
 The maturities of the coupon strips would range from 6 months to 10 years, and the principal strip has an initial maturity equal to the term of the bond.
 The longer the maturity, the greater the discount.